Total TimePrep: 15 min. Bake: 5 hours

 - Preheat oven to 250°.
 Fill a large saucepan two-thirds with water; bring to a boil.
 Cut a shallow “X” on the bottom of each tomato.
 Place tomatoes, a few at a time, in boiling water just until skin at the “X” begins to loosen, about 30 seconds.
 Remove and immediately drop into ice water.
 Pull off and discard skins.

 - Cut tomatoes in half lengthwise.
-Combine all ingredients; toss to coat.
+Combine tomatoes, oil, basil, garlic, salt and pepper; toss to coat.
 Transfer tomatoes, cut side up, to a greased 15x10x1-in. baking pan.
 Roast until tomatoes are soft and slightly shriveled, about 5 hours.
 Cool completely; refrigerate.

 Nutrition Facts4 tomato halves: 147 calories, 14g fat (2g saturated fat), 0 cholesterol, 302mg sodium, 6g carbohydrate (3g sugars, 2g fiber), 1g protein.
 Diabetic Exchanges: 3 fat, 1 vegetable.